venkatacharla/access-log-analyzer/README.md

   	  `E.g.- lmsmith.tezcat.com - - [01/Jul/1995:00:02:20 -0400] "GET /images/NASA-logosmall.gif HTTP/1.0" 200 786`
   	  String split functions have been used to derive date and other attributes based on the assumption that the data log line will follow this format.

-2. When log-lines are tokenized using tokenizer **SPACE** (" "), there are entries with-
-	* *Reading between " " value as one column and cleansing to take url removing method and protocal
+2. Reading between " " value as one column and cleansing to take url removing method and protocal

-	* *Creating variable with all http response codes to remove bad data from zip file if not matching with list of values then the dat awill go to rejected file
+3. When log-lines are tokenized using tokenizer **SPACE** (" "), there are entries repeated " ", so these data becoming bad records.
+Writing bad data into file appyting logic filtering response code is not number and not between 100 to 900.

 3. To evaluate topNurls, creating list of values in config file - excluding 304 and 404, if wants include them just add it in config file
 	* *filtering null record while fetching top N url's with applying filter condition